-Break-ins on Microsoft, for latest versions of their products.
-The 2001 attack that led to the prevention of millions of users from reaching Microsoft Web pages for two days.
+Break-ins on Microsoft, for the latest versions of their products.
+The 2001 attack led to the prevention of millions of users from reaching Microsoft Web pages for two days.

-This brief history of Hacking and cracking above is meant to serve as a quick reference point to those who really want to know how it all started.
-That’s why its been in summary.
-Its good to know the history of most things we do.
+This brief history of Hacking and cracking above is meant to serve as a quick reference point for those who want to know how it all started.
+That’s why it’s been in summary.
+It’s good to know the history of most things we do.